 It is well established that the government has a qualified privilege to prevent public disclosure of investigative files and related material prepared in the course of an ongoing investigation.
 As the court in Black v.
 Sheraton Corp. of America, 50 F.R.D.
 130, 133 (D.C.C.
 1970) explained: “[t]he results of investigations of alleged criminal activity are by their nature the type of information that the public interest requires be kept secret.”
 [At 493]

-I have not done extensive research on the question of whether TAG 99-022 is accurate on that point, because it appears to me that Appman’s application of Rule 16 to local law enforcement agency records in on-going criminal investigations makes it clear that such records are generally closed under the TPRA.
-However, if for some reason Appman is found wanting in that respect, the “common law” may be another possible tool to protect those records from disclosure.
+I have not done extensive research on the question of whether TAG 99-022 is accurate on that point, because it appears to me that the application of Rule 16 to local law enforcement agency records in on-going criminal investigations in both Appman and Tennessean makes it clear that such records are generally closed under the TPRA.

 The second question apparently arises in connection with consideration being given by the mayor to put individual aldermen in charge of various departments of the city.
 Under that arrangement one of the aldermen would be in charge of the police department.
 Section 11 of the charter provides that: